Menu

 Edited by: Andrej Aroch

-Yakob: "R&B was always a genre I loved and felt connected to"
+Yakob - "R&B was always a genre I loved and felt connected to"

 Jakob ‘Yakob’ Rabitsch, a multi-Grammy nominated producer, artist, and composer from Austria, has significantly impacted the music industry through his work with acclaimed artists such as 6lack, SZA, Giveon, Lauv, and UMI.
 This article delves into Yakob's musical journey, starting from his early influences in Vienna to becoming a prominent producer.
 We explore his early experiences, his education at Berklee College of Music, and the unique path that has shaped his signature sound.
 Additionally, Yakob shares his insights on transitioning from commercial music production to R&B and offers valuable advice for aspiring producers aiming to make their mark in the industry.